freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-j.md

 <img src="https://cdn.statically.io/gh/TheOdinProject/curriculum/495704c6eb6bf33bc927534f231533a82b27b2ac/html_css/v2/foundations/flexbox/imgs/07.png" alt="an image displaying three blue squares which are spread out over the entire width of it's container">

 `justify-content` aligns items across the **main axis**.
 There are a few values that you can use here.
-You’ll learn the rest of them in the reading assignments, but for now try changing it to center, which should center the boxes along the main axis.
+You'll learn the rest of them in the reading assignments, but for now try changing it to center, which should center the boxes along the main axis.

 # --question--